junxit/us-congress-bills-115/metadata.md

 - 2017-11-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 237 - 189 (Roll no. 630).(text: CR H9209-9226)
 - 2017-11-14 — The previous question was ordered pursuant to the rule.
 - 2017-11-14 — The resolution provides for one hour of general debate and closed rule for H.R.
 2874.
 Also, the resolution provides for consideration of the conference report to accompany H.R.
 2810.
+- 2017-11-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.